adambard/learnxinyminutes-docs/hcl.html.markdown

 variable "ready" {
 }

-// It is good practice to define type though.
+// It is a good practice to define type though.
 There are 3 primitive types
 // 3 collection types and 2 structural types.
 Structural types define
 // types recursively
 variable "structural-types" {